NicoDoebele/flutter-p2p-demo/README.md

 ![Bluetooth Classic Sequence Diagram](./documentation/static/diagrams/sequence/BluetoothClassicSequence.png)

-Each technology needed to be implemented differently.
+Each Protocol needed to be implemented differently.
 Here is an overview of each of the technologies.

 ### Bluetooth Low Energy